Q & A

 If we add up these factors, we may conclude that power is a critical factor in the effect that lasers have on tissue.
 With most products, the goal is to maximize the power transfer to the tissue to maximize healing without any risk of thermal damage.

 Another illustration is the common light bulb.
-The power level (measured in the wattage of the bulb) is clearly displayed on every box so that users can select the right power level for their application.
+The power level (measured in the wattage of the bulb) is clearly displayed on every box so users can select the right power level for their application.
 Since light energy is absorbed and diffused as it travels through a medium, it is important to find the right power level for each application.
 A higher power-level output device (or bulb) will have a larger effect on the conditions of a room.
-Cold lasers work in a similar way.
+Cold Lasers work in a similar way.

 The higher the power level of the laser, the greater the effect on the tissue.